cdl-geneseo/cdl-geneseo.github.io/_posts/2021-10-07-ada-lovelace-day-2021.md

 > Imagination is the <span style="text-decoration:underline;">Discovering</span> Faculty, pre-eminently.
 It is that which penetrates into the unseen worlds around us, the worlds of Science. &hellip;
 > Mathematical Science shows what <span style="text-decoration:underline;">is</span>.
 It is the language of unseen relations between things.
 But to use &amp; apply that language we must be able fully to appreciate, to feel, to seize, the unseen, the unconscious.
 Imagination too shows what <span style="text-decoration:underline;">is</span>, the <span style="text-decoration:underline;">is</span> beyoned the senses.
 Hence she is or should be especially cultivated by the truly Scientific, — those who wish to enter into the worlds around us!

-In the spirit of Ada Lovelace's interdisciplinary perspective, our celebration of Ada Lovelace Day at Geneseo will highlight not only the achievements of women in STEM but also the ways in which the methods and insights of STEM fields and those of the arts and humanities inform each other — or, at least, ought to.
+In the spirit of Ada Lovelace's interdisciplinary perspective, the CDL's celebration of Ada Lovelace Day will highlight not only the achievements of women in STEM but also the ways in which the methods and insights of STEM fields and those of the arts and humanities inform each other — or, at least, ought to.